 The model includes the Burj Khalifa, Jumeirah Emirates Towers Hotel, Burj Al Arab Jumeirah Hotel, Dubai Frame, and The Dubai Fountain.
 The finished display measures 12 inches (33cm) high, 10 inches (27cm) wide, and 2 inches (7cm) deep.

 From a design perspective, this isn’t exactly a super popular favorite in the series, but it does make a great souvenir or gift for fans of the most populous city in the United Arab Emirates.

 This edition has been discontinued; however, you can still find it on Amazon at the button below.

 Release date: 2019

-Trafalgar Square is one of the most popular tourist locations in London, and although it’s not included in the skyline set listed above you can still make a miniature version with this Lego Architecture building set.
+Trafalgar Square is one of the most popular tourist locations in London (and in the world!), and although it’s not included in the skyline set listed above, you can still make a miniature version with this Lego Architecture building set.

-The model features the National Gallery, Nelson’s Column flanked by 4 lions, 2 fountains, 4 sculpture plinths, and a variety of other small fixtures.
+The model features the National Gallery, Nelson’s Column flanked by four lions, two fountains, four sculpture plinths, and a variety of other small fixtures.
 It measures 4 inches (12cm) high, 9 inches (24cm) wide, and 7 inches (20cm) deep when completed.

 Despite being in the landmark series, it’s one of the easier and more affordable Lego Architecture building sets you can buy.
-It even includes a couple of adorable miniature double decker busses!
+It even includes a couple of adorable miniature double-decker buses!